Bachelor of Science in Respiratory Therapy

 - Nov.
 30 annually is the deadline to apply.

 - Acceptance is based on a combination of grade point average, and science/math course grades.

 - Clinical space is limited.
 Not everyone who applies may be accepted.

-If you are a high school student, what can you do to prepare for the program?
+If you are a high school or college student, what can you do to prepare for the program?

-- Take classes which emphasize science and math, since that is the background needed for Respiratory Therapy
+- Take classes which emphasize science (Biology, Chemistry, Physics, Anatomy) and math (Algebra), since that is the background needed for Respiratory Therapy

 - Get the highest grade point average you possibly can